 |Status Selection||Condition||Status Value|

 You aren’t limited to apply one rule for the one segments, one segment can carry multiple rules.
 All you need to do is keep clicking “Add More” to add multiple status rules.
 Multiple rules would be like.

 Following filter segments out contacts with Confirm & Active status within the selected list(s).

 Field filter would help you filter out contacts by the information saved within data fields.
-Both additional and custom fields can be selected to apply this filter and like the Contact Status Filter, this would work by utilizing all three fields to create a complete rule.
+Both additional and custom fields can be selected to apply this filter and like the Contact Status Filter, this would work by utilizing all three fields to create a complete condition/rule.
 In the result, contacts that qualify for the rule will be separated out eventually.
 The set of these rules would help you explore variety of possibilities to demographically segment your list.
 Here is how you utilize the three steps together.

 First step carries out all currently available fields, additional as well as the custom fields.
 So the first thing you need to create the rule is to select the desired data field, i.e. City, Gender, First Name and such.

 Second step is for the condition that needs to be fulfilled.
 Some of these conditions are pretty easy to understand while few may need a little explanation for the user to understand them easily.
 So here goes a short account on all of them.

 - Is and isn’t- If the custom field value is or isn’t something, i.e. Gender is Female or Country isn’t UK